wmaynard/chat-service/README.md

 Room updates are limited to 100 rooms, sorted first by room type (Global, Private, then finally DMs), then by the last time the room's member list changed.
 If someone happens to hit this 100-room limit, it's possible they will miss messages without knowing it; it may be necessary in this case to page the unread messages or otherwise force them to leave DMs, which we'll get to later.

 Returned messages are limited to `Math.Min(100 * numberOfActiveRooms, 1000)`.
 Consequently, when an update is received, the client should store the most recent message's timestamp for `lastRead` - **not** the current timestamp, as there may be more messages the client is simply behind on.

+Throughout these documents, please keep in mind:
+1. All endpoints start with `{environment}/chat`.
+This is not specified; instead all of the request documentation omits this as it is a shared root.
+So when you see `PATCH /rooms/join`, your actual request should be `PATCH http://dev.nonprod.tower.cdrentertainment.com/chat/rooms/join`.
+2. A unix timestamp, `lastRead` should appear in every request.
+It should be in the body of every request that takes one, and as a query parameter in GET / DELETE requests (which don't support a JSON body).
+This, too, is not specified in the samples.
+3. The Platform Services Postman Collection should be considered the authoritative source of requests, _not_ this document, as changes will be tested using it, so it's more likely to be up-to-date than these documents.

 Without further ado, let's get into implementation details.